Configuration reference

 type: array

-The list of paths that are cleared from the CloudFront distribution cache during the project deployment.
+The list of paths cleared from the CloudFront distribution cache during the project deployment.
 Supports *

 wildcard character.